Garlic Parmesan Pasta Recipe

 Well, this is an interesting question and we certainly eat plenty of pasta in our house.
 There are a number of reasons for this:

 Secondly, some delicious food can be made with pasta with only a few basic ingredients.
-For example, my oil and garlic pasta with prawns recipe is super easy and, like this recipe, does not need many ingredients to make it.
+For example, my oil and garlic pasta with prawns recipe is super easy.
+And, like this recipe, it does not need many ingredients to make it.
 Also, these recipes tend to be with ingredients we would have in our fridge or pantry anyway.

 Garlic Parmesan Sauce for Pasta